neonmik/Wave-Machine-Firmware/README.md

         + Added a switch for direction of envelope.
         + Bugfix: Filter now releases properly (depending on mode).
 Was underflowing when adding more notes than polyphony then releasing.
         + Bugfix - Arp & Filter/Mod Envelope now have an option to be MONO or POLY, this allows the envelope to open slowly up on a playing Arp, or fire for every note.
-        + Improved Envelope output for highpass control of cutoff - it now applies the envlope downwards.
+        + Improved Envelope output for highPass control of cutoff - it now applies the envlope downwards.
         + Reduced the sample rate of the filter ADSR.
         + Added a modulation input, but needs adjusting.
 Going on the back burner till the Filter and Mod can opperate together.
         + Fixed the inputs using the map_exp functions - now using LUT for speed.